-As self-esteem issues typically develop in early childhood, our program includes interventions and activities surrounding providing positive role models, identifying and addressing irrational self-beliefs and developing healthy self-concept.
+As self-esteem issues typically develop in early childhood, our program includes interventions and activities surrounding providing positive role models, identifying and addressing irrational self-beliefs, and developing healthy self-concept.

 The Mentoring Program includes services geared to promote educational success amongst at-risk youth.
-Through tutoring and other academically focused activities, the program aims to improve academic achievement, reduce truancy and disciplinary referrals, and improve future educational and occupational outlook for at-risk youth.
+Through tutoring and other academically focused activities, the program aims to improve academic achievement, reduce truancy and disciplinary referrals, and improve the future educational and occupational outlook for at-risk youth.

 Substance use among teens is related to poorer outcomes for adolescents and youth.
 The Mentoring Program will emphasize drug resistance and reinforcement of anti-drug attitudes through adult facilitation and education based on the health consequences of substance use.